thomasfinstad/terraform-provider-vyos-rolling/docs/resources/firewall_global_options_state_policy_related.md

 subcategory: "Firewall"

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
+  ~> This resource is global, having more than one resource of this type is likely to cause configuration drift / conflicts.
   Firewall⯯Global Options⯯Global firewall state-policy⯯Global firewall policy for packets part of a related connection
 ---

 # vyos_firewall_global_options_state_policy_related (Resource)
 <center>

-~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
+~> This resource is global, having more than one resource of this type is likely to cause configuration drift / conflicts.

 Firewall
 ⯯